 3/4 C olive oil

-2 t dijon mustard
+2 t dijon mustard1 clove garlic

 black pepper